lupus-magnus/iboox/README.md

 ##### Description:

 Iboox is a side-project developed for gaining experience with the NodeJS and ExpressJS ecosystem.
-It uses code best practices for integrating with a NOSQL database, an email service and CRUD operations.
-Developed with TypeScript.
+It uses code best practices for integrating with a NOSQL database in the cloud, an email service and CRUD operations.

 <br><br>